francisbanua/XPLAB-stage/README.md

 # XPLAB-stage

 These are the programs made during the stage in XPLAB (12/06/23 - 30/06/23).
 These were made by me and another student, with the help of two tutors.
-They're all made using the POWER-KI language.
+They're all made using the POWER-KI language and the POWER-KI Workbench.
 #
 ### ciao-01.pka
 ###### 12/06/23